 Moreover, the “big money” in college coaching is concentrated in the two sports with the biggest draw: football takes the cake, with men’s basketball right behind it.
 In fact, according to the Chronicle of Higher Education, your state’s highest-paid public employee is most likely a college football or men’s basketball coach!

 Infrographic by Deadspin.

 Note that this not a list of the top 25 “highest-earning” coaches, but of the “highest-paid.”
-We are focusing solely on what universities pay their coaches as their base salary, and are not including bonuses, or any outside income.
-The numbers shown are drawn from a reliable and accurate annual poll performed by USA today, based on provided contract information by the schools, and/or publically available tax return information.
+We focus solely on what universities pay their coaches as their base salary, and do not include bonuses or any outside income.
+The numbers shown are drawn from a reliable and accurate annual poll performed by USA Today, based on contract information provided by the schools, and/or publically available tax return information.

 We have chosen to focus on base salary numbers alone in order to better assess how much money universities are putting into their coaches as a fundamental part of budget and funds distribution.
 If we were to look at the overall incomes of these coaches, (meaning “highest-earning” coaches) including numbers like bonuses, prize money, and outside income such as endorsement deals or other sources, the rankings would certainly shift, and the numbers would be higher across the board.